markkup/topek/docs/types/Event.md

 10. Users need to be able to view the event details.
 11. Users need to be able to respond whether they will be attending the event.
 12. Users want to add the event to their calendar - either after they indicate they are attending or manually by clicking a button.
-13. Users want to be able to get quick directions for the event.
+13. Users want to be able to get quick directions for the event - and launch their mapping program.
-14.

 Description
 -----------